syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Load More Manually

-Load more items manually by setting [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property is `Manual`.
-The load more button will be displayed when the end of list is reached.
-Add more items by [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html), it will be executed only when tap the load more button.
+Manually load more items by using [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) only when the load more button is tapped at the end of list, by setting [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property is `Manual`.

 The following code shows to load more items manually in SfListView.